 Substance Abuse Counselor Career Information

-ddiction can be one of life's most difficult and heartbreaking challenges (for addicts as well as their family and friends).
-Recovering from addiction is often a long process full of ups and downs.
+Addiction can be one of life's most difficult and heartbreaking challenges (for addicts as well as their family and friends).
+Recovery is often a long process full of ups and downs.
 It takes extreme determination and an incredibly strong support system.
-Overcoming addiction cannot be faced alone, but luckily there are people who can help.
+Luckily there are people who can help.
 Substance abuse counselors have one of the most challenging-yet-rewarding jobs in the health and social work fields.
 They help individuals (and often their loved ones) face their addictions and start on the road to recovery.

-If you are interested in pursuing a career in substance abuse counseling, then keep reading to find out what a substance abuse counselor job description includes, what the training and certification requirements are, how much substance abuse counselors make, what the job outlook is, and much more.
+If you are interested in pursuing a career in addictions counseling, then keep reading to find out what the job description includes, what the training and certification requirements are, what the job outlook is, and a lot more.

 The typical substance abuse definition states that it is a pattern in which a person repeatedly consumes a substance in a harmful way (usually related to the amount consumed or ingestion method employed).
 The substances (or drugs) can include, but are not limited to, alcohol, narcotics, cannabis, stimulants, hallucinogens, depressants, and even glues or paints.
 Often, there are underlying factors that contribute to addiction, including impulse control problems, depression, and social anxiety.

-A substance abuse counselor is a compassionate and empathetic individual who dedicates his or her professional life to helping people overcome addition.
-Substance abuse counselors offer counseling, treatment, and support in many forms, often working both one-on-one with patients as well as in groups.
+A substance abuse counselor is a compassionate and empathetic individual who dedicates his or her professional life to helping people overcome addiction.
+These professionals offer counseling, treatment, and support in many forms, often working both one-on-one with patients as well as in groups.
 Group counseling usually consists of multiple patients or a single patient with his or her family and friends.

-It's important to note that the typical substance abuse counselor definition does not just include addiction counseling.
+It's important to note that the typical substance abuse counselor is not limited to just addiction counseling.
 In most cases, in order to successfully treat addiction, the underlying causes must first be addressed and treated.
 This can involve isolating and modifying problem behaviors like lack of impulse control or identifying and treating depression, social anxiety, post-traumatic stress disorder (PTSD), and other conditions.

-The primary duty in any substance abuse counselor job description is quite simple: help individuals overcome addiction.
+The primary duty is quite simple: help individuals overcome addiction.
 In practice, however, the job can be quite complex.
 This is because there is no concrete template for how to successfully treat addiction.
 Each case is unique, and counseling techniques that work for one individual may not work for another.
 (All people are unique and have different circumstances when it comes to addiction.
 From the actual substances they are abusing to the underlying causes to the specific triggers that fuel their addictions, no two patients are alike.)

-That being said, most substance abuse counselors work within broad categories of treatment types.
+That being said, most work within broad categories of treatment types.
 They include:

 - Involves working one-on-one with an individual

-- Is usually the first step in treatment because it allows the substance abuse counselor and his or her patient to get to know each other and build mutual trust
+- Is usually the first step in treatment because it allows the counselor and his or her patient to get to know each other and build mutual trust

-- Typically allows the substance abuse counselor to get a sense of how serious the addiction is and what the underlying causes are likely to be
+- Typically allows the counselor to get a sense of how serious the addiction is and what the underlying causes are likely to be

-- Over time, can help the substance abuse counselor and the patient determine the substance abuse pattern and identify what the triggers are
+- Over time, can help the counselor and the patient determine the abuse pattern and identify what the triggers are

-Some of the specific tasks a substance abuse counselor will perform during private counseling can include:
+Some of the specific tasks performed during private counseling can include:

 - Evaluating physical and mental health